kevinolega/callcentertrainingtips/assets/pages/magnet-interview.md

 This is a skill I learned after I failed my interview at Teleperformance at Octagon Center Ortigas.

 [Learn this Interview Super Skill](https://callcentertrainingtips.com/finding-good/).

+## How do you handle stress?

+How I answer the question [how do you handle stress](https://callcentertrainingtips.com/how-to-handle-stress-interview)?

+## Don't just answer interview questions.

+Perfect English doesn't always mean good communication skills.
+Learn to [ask questions and share stories during your interview](https://callcentertrainingtips.com/jeans2/).

 ## More Call Center Interview Tips